anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-10-Emoji-in-Jekyll.md

 I am used to the emoji short text where you can put someting like : blush : in your text and it pops up like a nice emoij :blush:.
 When I first did this on mij blog, nothing happend.

-Aperantly, you need to install a special compatible plugin **jemoji** to get the emoji working on Github pages.
+Apparently, you need to install a special compatible plugin **jemoji** to get the emoji working on Github pages.
 The short manual:

 ## Steps